 I think this is a good principle to apply to all kinds of writing.
 Then, even if you do write the weather in the first paragraph, you can find something else to say instead.

-Guest post contributed by Lynne Stringer.
+This guest post was contributed by Lynne Stringer.
 Lynne was the editor of a small newspaper (later magazine) for seven years, and currently works as a professional editor.
 She is the author of the Verindon trilogy, a YA sci-fi romance series, and Once Confronted, a contemporary drama.